LVR Calculator

 If you were looking at purchasing a property for $600,000 but the lender’s valuation comes in at $590,000 how do you calculate LVR?
 Let’s assume your loan amount is $480,000.

-Unfortunately, the bank would adopt the lower of the valuation and purchase price – so they would calculate LVR using $590,000.
+Unfortunately, the bank would adopt the lower value of the valuation and purchase price – so they would calculate LVR using $590,000.

 Read More: Negotiate the House Price 🏠 with a Real Estate Agent [Step-By-Step Guide]